dsherret/console_static_text/README.md

 # console_static_text

-Zero dependency tool for updating static text in a console that measures words to handle wrapping and has some console resizing support.
+Zero dependency crate for logging text that should stay in the same place in a console.
+This measures words to handle wrapping and has some console resizing support.
 For an example, this could be used for displaying progress bars or inputs.

 Example use with the [console](https://crates.io/crates/console) crate: